 Here’s some info on candida arthritis:

 Here’s some info on candida depression – this doctor is probably seen as a quack to a bunch of people but so are most people who look into diet.
 The website is useful anyways.

 Hopefully I’ll know in the next couple of months if it was Candida or some other type of yeast.
 A mix of candida and IgG reactions causing my problems?
 I know how it sounds but hey, it makes slightly more sense than random food reactions and getting drunk for no reason.
 We’ll test out the antifungals (all natural, I’m staying away from anything pharmaceutical unless I’m legitimately dying) on Andrey.
 He’s agreed.
 I’m not going to be able to take even natural antifungals probably until I’m done breastfeeding, which is really annoying because I like trying to figure things out.

 So the take away?
-I’m feeling good.
-Dad’s feeling good.
-Andrey’s feeling good (hopefully that continues throughout the antifungal trials).
+I’m feeling pretty good.
+Dad’s feeling pretty good.
 I actually have a theory instead of random foods I can’t eat.
 I started a very low dose probiotic yesterday.
 5 billion CFU.
 It’s nothing compared to the 100 billion CFU I tried.
 If I don’t get any side effects I’ll take a bit more and lower it when it starts making me feel bad.
 Maybe I can get rid of this problem by just starving it and treating it with probiotics.
 Who knows.
 Life is weird.